kfitz/reading-notebook/en/pages/benjamin.md

-Benjamin, Walter.
-“The Work of Art in the Age of Mechanical Reproduction.”
-Illuminations.
+# Benjamin, Walter.
+“The Work of Art in the Age of Mechanical Reproduction.”  *Illuminations*.
 New York: Schocken Books, 1969.
 217-251.

-PREFACE
+## PREFACE

 Marx’s critique of capitalism:  “one could expect it not only to exploit the proletariat with increasing intensity, but ultimately to create conditions which would make it possible to abolism capitalism itself.”
 (Benjamin 217)